Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 -----

-From time to time upgrade the software in your HTPC.
-Execute:
+From time to time upgrade the software in your HTPC. `apt update` updates the local database of available packages. `apt dist-upgrade` performs the actual update of the software packages. `apt autoremove` and `apt clean` are cleanup commands to save disk space.

 ```
 # apt update